 Did you notice in these examples that the heroes of faith didn't go seeking the challenges they faced?
-They were simply seeking to live for God when the Lord placed an obstacle in their path, an obstacle and a choice.
+They were simply seeking to live for God when the Lord placed an obstacle in their path, an obstacle which became a choice.
 The choice?
 Will you trust me?
+Will you believe that I intend to do something through you for my glory?

 Yes, in each of these situations, there's a common theme.
 Do you see it?
 In each...

 3. The Lord gave His people opportunities to trust Him and take Him at His Word.
 That's what our obstacles are to God, simply opportunities for Him to put His sufficiency on display.
 A job loss.
-A stock market tumble.
 A health challenge.
-A relationship challenge.
-They're opportunities.
-But to see God work through those opportunities, we must believe Him.
-He works through faith.
+Conflict at home.
+These are all opportunities.
+But to see God work through those opportunities, we must believe Him, for He works through faith.

 Sometimes when He works, there's great gain.
 Sometimes He shuts lions mouths and rescues from the fire and raises dead sons.
 That's what He does for people who believe Him...sometimes.

 But sometimes He brings glory to Himself in a different way, as the writer of Hebrews illustrates in verses 35b-38.
 Great gain?
 Yes, for some, but...